 e.
 Address technical concerns that are inspected at the recommendation of an Allegation Review Board, without acknowledging that the issue was raised in the context of an allegation.

-This manual chapter may also be used to document inspections conducted at a licensee’s facility by .
+This manual chapter may also be used to document inspections conducted at a licensee’s facility by Vendor Inspection COE.

 0617-03 DEFINITIONS

-Applicable definitions are found in 2507, “Vendor nspections.”
+Applicable definitions are found in IMC 2507, “Vendor Inspections.”

 0617-04 RESPONSIBILITIES AND AUTHORITIES

-All NRC inspectors are required to prepare vendor and QA implementation inspection reports in accordance with the guidance provided in this .
+All NRC inspectors are required to prepare vendor and QA implementation inspection reports in accordance with the guidance provided in this IMC.

 General Responsibilities.
-Each inspection of a vendor or applicant shall be documented with a narrative inspection report consisting of a over etter, a over age, an xecutive ummary, and inspection details as appropriate.
+Each inspection of a vendor or applicant shall be documented with a narrative inspection report consisting of a Cover Letter, a Cover Page, an Executive Summary, and inspection details as appropriate.
 The inspection team leader prepares an inspection plan in accordance with the appropriate IMC prior to the inspection.

 Office Directors